 An internet search for how to treat ingrown hairs will bring up many results.
 Check the credibility of the source before you try at-home treatments.
 If you have questions about something you read online, talk to your doctor or a dermatologist.

-If you’ve tried treating an ingrown hair at home but it doesn’t clear up, or you think it could be infected, schedule an appointment with a health care professional.
-Depending on what they find, they might prescribe an antibiotic ointment to treat an infection, a steroid cream to reduce inflammation, or a prescription acne medication (retinoid) to remove dead skin cells.
-Or they may suggest other treatment options depending on your medical history and a physical exam.
+If you’ve tried treating an ingrown hair at home but it doesn’t clear up, or you think it could be infected, schedule an appointment with a healthcare professional.
+Depending on what they find, they might prescribe:

 In some cases, your doctor might want to use a sterile knife and tweezers to make a small incision and release the trapped hair.
 Do not do this at home.
-Leave the surgical treatment to health care professionals.
+Leave the surgical treatment to healthcare professionals.
 Otherwise, you risk infections, complications, and scarring.

 If ingrown hairs are a recurring issue, ask your doctor about the risks and benefits of long-term hair removal methods like electrolysis and laser hair removal.
 Also, ask if your ingrown hairs could be a symptom of something else.
 What appear to be severe cases of ingrown hairs can sometimes be symptoms of hidradenitis suppurativa (HS) or other skin disorders.

 HS is a chronic (long-lasting) skin condition that affects the armpits, groin, inner thighs, area under the breasts, and anywhere else you have sweat glands or skin folds.
-Because it causes lumps, pimples, cysts, and boils and occurs in areas that are popular for hair removal, HS can sometimes be mistaken for ingrown hairs.
+Because it causes lumps, pimples, cysts, and boils, and it occurs in areas that are popular for hair removal, HS can sometimes be mistaken for ingrown hairs.

-“My first HS flare-up started with me thinking it was an ingrown hair or a bugbite,” said one member of myHSteam.
+“My first HS flare-up started with me thinking it was an ingrown hair or a bug bite,” said one member of myHSteam.

 Another shared, “I battled with HS for several years without realizing what it was.
 I thought I was getting a lot of ingrown hairs.
 I even resorted to laser hair removal.
 When the bumps kept coming, I saw my doctor, who referred me to a dermatologist, where I was ultimately diagnosed with HS.”

-“I was diagnosed with HS after having a horrible cyst in my armpit,” said one myHSteam member.
+“I was diagnosed with HS after having a horrible cyst in my armpit,” said a myHSteam member.
 “My doctor misdiagnosed me with ingrown hairs.
 When I went to a dermatologist for a second opinion, they told me it was HS.”

 Here are a few HS facts.
 HS is: